Hola! What’s the first thing that comes to mind when you think of Mexico?

 Contents: 30 Best beach towns in Mexico

-The Baja California Peninsula, just south of California, is part of Mexico.
-The peninsula is split into two states: Baja California Sur to the south and Baja California to the north.
+Part of Mexico, the Baja California Peninsula (just south of California) is split into two states: Baja California Sur to the south and Baja California to the north.
 And it has some fantastic Mexican resort towns!

 Think world-class surfing, vibrant art scenes, abundant marine life in the Sea of Cortez (on the peninsula’s east side) and superb nearby wine regions.

-We’re frequent visitors to the area and have written a whole guide on the coolest beach towns in Baja California.
-Hop on over to that post for details, as we briefly highlight only three of them here.
+We’re frequent visitors to Baja and the Los Cabos area and have written a whole guide on the nine coolest beach towns in Baja California.
+Hop on over to that post for details, as we only highlight three here.

 1) Cabo San Lucas